Jean Charles Léonard de Sismondi: Italian history

 Meanwhile, he began to compile his great Histoire des républiques italiennes du Moyen Âge, and was introduced to Madame de Staël.
 He became part of her Coppet group, he was invited or commanded—for Madame de Stael was of chief political importance—to form one of the suite with which the future Corinne made the journey to Italy, which contributed to Corinne itself during the years 1804–1805.
 Sismondi was not altogether at ease here, and he particularly disliked Schlegel who was also a participant.
 But during this journey he met the Countess of Albany, widow of Charles Edward, who all her life was gifted with a singular ability to attract the affection of men of letters.
 Sismondi's platonic relationship with her was close and lasted long, and they produced much valuable and interesting correspondence.

 In 1807 appeared the first volumes of the above-mentioned book about the Italian republics, which, though his essay in political economy had brought him some reputation and the offer of a Russian professorship, first made Sismondi a prominent man among European men of letters.
 The completion of this book, which extended to sixteen volumes, occupied him, though by no means entirely, for the next eleven years.
 He lived at first in Geneva where he delivered some interesting lectures about the literature of southern Europe, which were continued from time to time and finally published.
-He held an official position: secretary of the chamber of commerce for the then department of Leman.
+He held an official position: secretary of the chamber of commerce for the then-department of Léman.